dladams/vdcoldbox/README.md

 They generate event displays and metric vs. channel plots for one event respectively with no CNR, unweighted CNR and rawRMS-weighted CNR::
 <pre>
-./doOneEvent vdproc 11990 5
+./doOneEvent vdbproc 11990 5
-./doOneEvent vdproc-cnr 11990 5
+./doOneEvent vdbproc-cnr 11990 5
-./doOneEvent vdproc-cnrw 11990 5
+./doOneEvent vdbproc-cnrw 11990 5
 </pre>

-The script here builds the dataset (if needed) and issues the *duneproc* command to process the single event.
-Due to limitations in the art event loop and the lack of a DUNE event DB, all events in all files for the run are scanned even thought the TPC data are read and processed only for the specified event.

-Note the first argument in these commands is the base name of the fcl file in the local directory (e.g. vdproc.fcl).
+Note the first argument in these commands is the base name of the fcl file in the local directory (e.g. vdbproc.fcl).
-Use these as templates to cretae your own fcl files to run in the same way.
+Use these as templates to create your own fcl files to run in the same way.
-The second argument is the run number and dataset definition is constructed automatically if it does not already exist.
-The last argument is the event number.
+If that name does not begin with "vdb", prepend the arguments with "-b" to indicate bottom data is being processed.

 Note that if this is command is run in a browser using an jupyter analysis station such https://analytics-hub.fnal.gov, then you can navigate to the run directory and view the resulting plots in the browser.